hendryanw/pub-sub-sample/README.md

 - Open the Swagger UI at http://localhost:[port]/swagger/
 - Test updating a configuration by firing a PUT request to api/configuration.
 You can also use Swagger UI to do that.
 - Check whether the `DeliveryService` receives an event when a configuration is updated.
 If it's working correctly, it should print something like `DeliveryService-a17f67be-b6d4-497a-beb2-d46075d29602: Configuration for key [hello] has been changed to [world] on [1/5/2018 4:36:51 PM]`

+## Internal Server Error and Exception Handling.
+In Development and Staging environment, the `ConfigurationService` will returns a Developer Exception Page when there's any unhandled exceptions happened which causes the server to return 500 - Internal Server Error.
+In Production environment, the `ExceptionHandler` will be used to log the errors and send a generic static error message to the client with 500 HTTP Status Code.
+Learn more about [ASP.NET Core Environments](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-2.1).